Compact group

-In mathematics, a compact (topological) group is a topological group whose topology realizes it as a compact topological space (when an element of the group is operated on, the result is also within the group).
+In mathematics, a compact (topological) group is a topological group whose topology realizes it as a compact topological space.
 Compact groups are a natural generalization of finite groups with the discrete topology and have properties that carry over in significant fashion.
 Compact groups have a well-understood theory, in relation to group actions and representation theory.

 In the following we will assume all groups are Hausdorff spaces.